WilliamBattsIII/fibonacci/README.md

 The second program, `fibcomputenth.py`, has a set goal in mind, and will stop at the Nth Fibonacci number, where N is set by changing the `fibIndexGoal` variable in code.

+As a quick, quality-of-life feature, the program will print out how many Fibonacci numbers it's computed every 10,000 iterations.
+This makes it easier if, for whatever reason, you want to stop only at a certain point (although the program can do that) -- or to track progress easily.

 # Usage
 Both of these programs do have log files, titled with either `fib-{starttime}-log.txt` or `FCnth-{starttime}-log.txt`.
 If you're using `fibcomputenth.py`, you may choose to ignore these as it prints out the desired Fibonacci number once it's finished computing it.